 What makes the Agile Almanac the most significant series available to Agile Practitioners?

-First, at the highest level, the Agile domain can be divided into three sub-domains.
+Second, at the highest level, the Agile domain can be divided into three sub-domains.
 Agile 1.0 is Single-team Projects and Exam Prep.
 Agile 2.0 is Programs with Multi- and Virtual-team Environments.
 Agile 3.0 is Portfolio Management and Enterprise Scaling.
 Each domain is covered in its own book in the Agile Almanac series.
 Each book allows Practitioners and Organizations to select precisely the content they need and zero in on applying it in the ways best suited to the context of their environments.

-Second, Books 2 and 3 will be the outcome of a collaboration of the best and brightest minds working with Agile in the current environment of organizations.
+Third, Books 2 and 3 will be the outcome of a collaboration of the best and brightest minds working with Agile in the current environment of organizations.
 In 2001 seventeen bright minds gathered in Snowbird and provided necessary and important insights that launched Agile 1.0.
 One measure of their success is the growth over of Agile the last 15 years.
 That growth has led to organizations – both public and private – who are now clamoring for reliability, predictability and scalability using Agile approaches.
 Books 2 and 3 will collect and codify the most useful insights and best practices from today's best and brightest Agile minds acting as Co-Authors, Major Contributors, or Advisors on the Agile Almanac Team.